SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/eks-control-plane.md

 ---
 id: eks-control-plane
 title: Amazon EKS - Control Plane
-description: The Sumo Logic App for Amazon EKS - Control Plane App provides visibility into the EKS control plane with operational insights into the API server, scheduler, control manager, and worker nodes.
+description: The Sumo Logic app for Amazon EKS - Control Plane app provides visibility into the EKS control plane with operational insights into the API server, scheduler, control manager, and worker nodes.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/amazon-aws/eks.png')} alt="Thumbnail icon" width="50"/>

 [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS) allows you to readily deploy, manage, and scale container-based applications with [Kubernetes](https://aws.amazon.com/kubernetes/) on AWS.
-The Sumo Logic App for Amazon EKS - Control Plane provides visibility into the EKS control plane with operational insights into the api server, scheduler, control manager, and worker nodes.
+The Sumo Logic app for Amazon EKS - Control Plane provides visibility into the EKS control plane with operational insights into the api server, scheduler, control manager, and worker nodes.
 The app’s preconfigured dashboards display resource-related metrics for Kubernetes deployments, clusters, namespaces, pods, containers, and daemonsets.

 ## Prerequisites

 The list of supported platforms can be found [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/main/docs#support-matrix).

-## Log Types
+## Log types

 Amazon EKS utilizes the following log types:
-* **Kubernetes API server component logs (api)** – The cluster API server is the control plane component that exposes the Kubernetes API.
+* **Kubernetes API server component logs (api)**.
+The cluster API server is the control plane component that exposes the Kubernetes API.
-* **Audit (audit)** – Kubernetes audit logs provide a record of the individual users, administrators, or system components that have affected your cluster.
+* **Audit (audit)**.
+Kubernetes audit logs provide a record of the individual users, administrators, or system components that have affected your cluster.
-* **Authenticator (authenticator)** – Authenticator logs are unique to Amazon EKS.
+* **Authenticator (authenticator)**.
+Authenticator logs are unique to Amazon EKS.
 These logs represent the control plane component that Amazon EKS uses for Kubernetes [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) (RBAC) authentication using IAM credentials.
-* **Controller manager (controllerManager)** – The controller manager manages the core control loops that are shipped with Kubernetes.
+* **Controller manager (controllerManager)**.
+The controller manager manages the core control loops that are shipped with Kubernetes.
-* **Scheduler (scheduler)** – The scheduler component manages when and where to run pods in your cluster.
+* **Scheduler (scheduler)**.
+The scheduler component manages when and where to run pods in your cluster.

 For more details about EKS logging, refer the [Amazon documentation](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html).

-### Sample Log Messages
+### Sample log messages

 ```json title="API Server Audit"
 {